 I don’t think Rome needs an introduction.
-Italy’s capital and one of the most well-known cities in the world, offering Muslim travellers everything they need from a holiday.
+Italy’s capital and one of the most well-known cities in the world offer Muslim travellers everything they need for a holiday.

 Great history lessons with amazing monuments, halal food, walks through parks and squares surrounded by history and fountains to “make a wish” ( just dua it! ).

 We never experienced any problems in Rome as Muslim travellers and enjoyed every minute of it.
+It is also one of the most populated cities with halal food in Europe.
 There are many Muslims living in the city so finding halal food and also mosques to pray if you want is not an issue.

 When it comes to halal food there is also plenty of choices in Roma.